IAmPattycakes/ChatRat/README.md

 Currently two emotes are set to join in a spam, catKiss and heCrazy.
 These are not currently very configurable, The only thing you can do is set the threshold/delay/cooldown in the settings.json, but these will be refactored eventually.

 ## How to run
 All you need is a folder that has a `settings.json` (see provided example) and an executable in it.
 You can get the executable by running "go build" or by downloading an executable from one of the releases.
+A better guide can be seen on the wiki https://github.com/IAmPattycakes/ChatRat/wiki

 ## Contributions
 PRs welcome, any features you may want can also go in the issues.
 Literally anything that sounds good, or funny, is welcome.
 This isn't really meant to be a practical chatbot, but a thing to make people laugh.